Flipping Lessons/Blended learning

 *Not being one to explicitly tell students to place their electronic devices away, I wanted to see if I could not only do that (that is, have them put them away) but also assess their basal understanding of communication concepts within COM 225, public speaking.

 The EMT program was experiencing an issue with students not coming to class prepared and they were not completing their reading assignments prior to coming to class.
 Instructors noticed that students were not as engaged and lacked the ability to create an open dialogue during classroom discussions.
-The solution the instructor group came up with was to change the instructional strategy and require a “passport system.”
-Essentially, the passport is the ticket in the door.
-The student must have a passing score on a quiz covering the reading assignment prior to coming to class.

 Two of my hybrid EDU classes this semester were challenging me to actively engage my students, especially when involved in group tasks or assignments.
 Collaborative groups expert Spencer Kagan recommends, among a variety of strategies, the use of Talking Tokens.
 Each student is given 3 tokens (I use paper clips from a box in the middle of each table).
 As they talk, ask a question, give a suggestion, etc., they put a token back in the box.
 When they are out of tokens, they cannot talk until everyone else in their group is also out.
 Then, the process begins again.